TrshPuppy/obsidian-notes/networking/DNS/DNS.md

 	- if it doesn't: go to step 2
 2. Computer sends a request to a #recursive-DNS-server:
 	- Automatically known to the router on the network b/c #ISPs maintain their own recursive servers
-		- Companies like google also hae recursive servers
+		- Companies like google also have recursive servers
 		- how your computer knows where to send requests for information
 3. If the domain is NOT in the recursive server:
 	- computer will send to a #root-name-server
 		- Used to only 13 for entire world
-		- now there are more but they wtill use the same 13 IP addresses assigned to the original servers
+		- now there are more but they will use the same 13 IP addresses assigned to the original servers
 			- IPs are balanced so you get to the closest server to your request
 	- Root servers keep track of the DNS servers in the next level down( #top-level-domain servers)
 4. #Top-level-domain-servers (TLDs) are split up into extensions